openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Request Issuance of a Certain Credential using authorization_details Parameter

-Credential Issuers MAY support requesting authorization to issue a Credential using the authorization_details parameter.
+Credential Issuers MAY support requesting authorization to issue a Credential using the `authorization_details` parameter.
 This is particularly useful, if the Credential Issuer offered multiple Credential Configurations in the Credential Offer of a Pre-Authorized Code Flow.

-The Wallet can use `authorization_details` in the Token Request to request a specific Credential Configuration in both Authorization Code Flow and Pre-Authorized Code Flow.
+The Wallet can use `authorization_details` in the Token Request to request a specific Credential Configuration in both the Authorization Code Flow and the Pre-Authorized Code Flow.
 The value of the `authorization_details` parameter is defined in (#(authorization-details)).

 Below is a non-normative example of a Token Request in a Pre-Authorized Code Flow (without Client Authentication):